Hzh-ml/scDiscovery/README.md

 ### Tutorial 1: Cross-tissue novel cell type discovery (Heart-Pancreas)

 1. Install the required environment according to [Installation](#installation).
-2. Please download the datasets using the download links provided in the dataset file and place the downloaded files in the `data` directory.
+2. Please follow the download instructions provided in the [`dataset.md`](./data/dataset.md) file, download the required datasets, and place the downloaded files in the `data` directory.
 If you use your own data, please preprocess it into `.h5ad` format and place the resulting files in the `data` directory.
 3. For more detailed instructions, please refer to and run the tutorial notebook [`scDiscovery_cross_tissue.ipynb`](scDiscovery_cross_tissue.ipynb).

 ### Tutorial 2: Cross-species novel cell type discovery (Liver-Human-Monkey)

 1. Install the required environment according to [Installation](#installation).
-2. Please download the datasets using the download links provided in the dataset file and place the downloaded files in the `data` directory.
+2. Please follow the download instructions provided in the [`dataset.md`](./data/dataset.md) file, download the required datasets, and place the downloaded files in the `data` directory.
 If you use your own data, please preprocess it into `.h5ad` format and place the resulting files in the `data` directory.
 3. For more detailed instructions, please refer to and run the tutorial notebook [`scDiscovery_cross_species.ipynb`](scDiscovery_cross_species.ipynb).

 ### Tutorial 3: Cross-developmental-stage novel cell type discovery (Zeisel-2018)

 1. Install the required environment according to [Installation](#installation).
-2. Please download the datasets using the download links provided in the dataset file and place the downloaded files in the `data` directory.
+2. Please follow the download instructions provided in the [`dataset.md`](./data/dataset.md) file, download the required datasets, and place the downloaded files in the `data` directory.
 If you use your own data, please preprocess it into `.h5ad` format and place the resulting files in the `data` directory.
 3. For more detailed instructions, please refer to and run the tutorial notebook [`scDiscovery_cross_developmental_stages.ipynb`](scDiscovery_cross_developmental_stages.ipynb).

 ### Tutorial 4: Cancer cell discovery (Peng-PDAC)

 1. Install the required environment according to [Installation](#installation).
-2. Please download the datasets using the download links provided in the dataset file and place the downloaded files in the `data` directory.
+2. Please follow the download instructions provided in the [`dataset.md`](./data/dataset.md) file, download the required datasets, and place the downloaded files in the `data` directory.
 If you use your own data, please preprocess it into `.h5ad` format and place the resulting files in the `data` directory.
 3. For more detailed instructions, please refer to and run the tutorial notebook [`scDiscovery_cancer_cell_discovery.ipynb`](scDiscovery_cancer_cell_discovery.ipynb).

 ### Tutorial 5: Novel cell population discovery across distinct cell states (HNSCC-RNA and HNSCC-ADT)

 1. Install the required environment according to [Installation](#installation).
-2. Please download the datasets using the download links provided in the dataset file and place the downloaded files in the `data` directory.
+2. Please follow the download instructions provided in the [`dataset.md`](./data/dataset.md) file, download the required datasets, and place the downloaded files in the `data` directory.
 If you use your own data, please preprocess it into `.h5ad` format and place the resulting files in the `data` directory.
 3. For more detailed instructions, please refer to and run the tutorial notebook [`scDiscovery_cross_cell_state.ipynb`](scDiscovery_cross_cell_state.ipynb).

 ## Output